locationtech/geomesa/docs/user/cli/schemas.rst

 See :ref:`attribute_types` for more information on column types.
 Any features that have already been written will have a ``null`` value for the new columns.
 When adding columns that are attribute-indexed, the index will initially be empty.

+The ``enable-stats`` parameter can be used to permanently enable or disable cached statistics for the feature type.
+See :ref:`stat_config` for more details on cached statistics.

 The ``--add-keyword`` and ``--remove-keyword`` parameters can be used to add and/or remove keywords in the user data of the schema.
 When adding a layer in GeoServer, the 'Keywords' section of the layer configuration page